-I am an experienced therapist working with adults, children and families in the Salisbury area and across the UK online.
+I am an experienced therapist working with adults, couples and families in the Salisbury area and across the UK online.
 I offer both short term counselling and longer term/open ended therapy adjusting to your needs and preferences.
-The therapeutic relationship is key to your outcome so come along for a free initial meeting to discover if I’m the right therapist for you.
-The work that we will do together aims to develop personal awareness, effect healing and to enable healthy change in your life.
+The therapeutic relationship is key to your outcome and the work that we will do together aims to develop personal awareness, effect healing and to enable healthy change in your life.

 Life can often get complicated or feel more challenging at times and having an opportunity to talk in a confidential and accepting environment can help you to find resolution.
 I can help and support you with a wide range of issues such as loss, relationships, self-esteem, personal development, depression, stress and anxiety.
-My specialist area is in working with families affected by addiction.
-If you are being impacted by someone else's substance use I provide a range of opportunities for you, one to one or group support and education based workshops.
+My specialist area is in working with families and individuals affected by addiction.
+Sessions provided for those affected by someone else's substance use will also include a psychoeducation element.

 My approach has been influenced by a range of models of counselling.
 I began from a psychodynamic base, which seeks to explore the influence of early experience on present day life.
-Additional training in Attachment Theory (an understanding of early development), Family Systemic Theory (how we adapt and change to the environments we live in) and Transactional Analysis (exploring the dynamics between people), Polyvagal Theory (understanding the role of out=r nervous systems, mind and body connection), have enriched and developed my practice.
+Additional training in Attachment Theory (an understanding of early development), Family Systemic Theory (how we adapt and change to the environments we live in) and Transactional Analysis (exploring the dynamics between people), Polyvagal Theory (understanding the role of our nervous systems, mind and body connection), have enriched and developed my practice.

 Training, qualifications & experience